 Agnes Flöel has been director of the Clinic of Neurology in Greifswald since 2017.

-Since 2009 she has headed the Cognitive Neurology group at the Department of Neurology.
-As of 2013 her group was also part of the NeuroCure Clinical Research Center.
+From 2009-2017 she headed the Cognitive Neurology group at the Department of Neurology.
+From 2013-2017 her group was also part of the NeuroCure Clinical Research Center.

 - Department of Neurology (Director Prof. Dr. M. Endres)

 - Dr. med.
 Friedhelm Hummel, Professor at EPFL SV SSV-GE, Geneva, Switzerland

 - Prof. Dr. med.
 Michael Nitsche, IFADO Leibniz Research Centre for Working Environment and Human Factors at the TU Dortmund (Psychology and Neuroscience)

 - Prof. Shu-Chen Li, Ph.D., Lifespan Developmental Neuroscience, TU Dresden